adas1gupta/FullStack/ReadMe.md

-git log gives log of commits in reverse chronological order git log -> q (self explanatory) to remove changes, do git reset --hard log hashtage
+git log gives log of commits in reverse chronological order git log -> q (self explanatory) to remove changes, do git reset --hard log hashtage fork copies other people's repositories by using fork on another repository on GitHub Then, pull the fork repository to local machine and do things as normal.
+If you want to modify original repository, push changes to fork, then make a pull request of the original repository.